morse-simulator/morse/doc/morse/user/middlewares/ros.rst

     - ``read_waypoint``: Reads a ``geometry_msgs/Pose2D`` message from the specific ROS-topic and stores values for ``x``, ``y`` and ``z`` in ``local_data``.
 This is designed to be used with the waypoint actuator

+- Platine controller: Stored in the file: ``$MORSE_ROOT/src/morse/middleware/ros/platine.py``.
+  Available methods:

+    - ``read_Vector3``: Reads a ``geometry_msgs/Vector3`` message from the specific ROS-topic and sets the local data for "pan" and "tilt" according to the rotation axis (pan: y-axis, tilt: z-axis)

+- GPS sensor: Stored in the file: ``$MORSE_ROOT/src/morse/middleware/ros/gps.py``.
+  Available methods:

+    - ``post_poseStamped``: Reads sensor-information from the simulated GPS sensor and publishes them as a ``geometry_msgs/PoseStamped`` message.
+    - ``post_odometry``: Reads sensor-information from the simulated GPS sensor and publishes them as a ``nav_msgs/Odometry`` message.

+- Kuka-Arm controller: Stored in the file: ``$MORSE_ROOT/src/morse/middleware/ros/kuka_jointState.py``.
+  Available methods:

+    - ``read_jointState``: Reads a ``sensor_msgs/JointState`` message from the specific ROS-topic and and applies the KuKa-arm-movement according to them.
+NOTE: The JointState-messages must have a data array of length 7.

 - SICK laserscanner: Stored in the file: ``$MORSE_ROOT/src/morse/middleware/ros/sick.py``.
   Available methods:

     - ``post_2DLaserScan``: Reads sensor-information from the simulated SICK-laserscanner and publishes them as a ``sensor_msgs/PointCloud`` message.

 - Pose sensor: Stored in the file: ``$MORSE_ROOT/src/morse/middleware/ros/pose.py``.